Conciliatory Resolution

-The Conciliatory Resolution was a resolution passed by the British Parliament in an attempt to reach a peaceful settlement with the Thirteen Colonies two months prior to the outbreak of the American Revolutionary War.
+The Conciliatory Resolution was a resolution proposed by Lord North and passed by the British Parliament in February 1775, in an attempt to reach a peaceful settlement with the Thirteen Colonies about two months prior to the outbreak of the American Revolutionary War.
+It allowed any colony that agreed to contribute to the public defense, as well as to support civil government and the administration of justice, as approved by the Crown and the two Houses of Parliament, to be exempt from taxation.
+Taxes for the regulation of commerce would continue to be levied, but their net produce would be returned to the colony.
+The resolution arrived in the American colonies after war had broken out in Massachusetts, and was rejected by the Continental Congress.

+Background

 In January 1775, Parliament considered petitions from the colonies in relation to the Coercive Acts, including a petition to the king from the First Continental Congress, and discussed ways to resolve the crisis with the Thirteen Colonies.
 A proposal by William Pitt to recognize colonial self-government was rejected by the House of Lords.
 Pitt then moved for the withdrawal of troops from Boston, but that motion was defeated.
 In February, Pitt presented a plan of conciliation based upon mutual concessions, but this was also rejected.
 On February 2, despite fierce opposition from some members of Parliament, Massachusetts was declared to be in rebellion.
-Lord North took the unexpected (for him, that is) role of conciliator for the drafting of a conciliatory resolution which was proposed on February 20, 1775 and dated on February 27.
+Lord North took the unexpected (for him) role of conciliator for the drafting of a conciliatory resolution which was proposed on February 20, 1775, and dated on February 27.

+The bill also followed shortly after a failed proposal by Lord Chatham, which was heavily defeated in Parliament due to its favorability towards America.
+This bill provided the American freedom from taxation without consent, asking for consent to provide revenue toward Great Britain for expenses relating to the colonies.
+It also provided for the recognition of the Continental Congress, colonial jury trials, and the repeal of the Quebec Act and all other punitive measures in Boston and Massachusetts, as well as addressing a number of other colonial issues.
+However, it allowed Britain to maintain a standing army within the colonies.
+Rather than being a definitive settlement, it was intended to facilitate discussion between the two parties.